 Helps individuals with serious or multiple barriers to employment stay connected to labor market and reduces poverty.
-Includes workers with limited education, the formerly incarcerated, workers with disabilities, people in areas of concentrated joblessness, and those facing systemic discrimination.
+Includes workers with limited education, the formerly incarcerated, workers with disabilities, people in areas of concentrated

-- Cost-effective strategy with bipartisan support that leads to wider benefits for workers, families, employers, and communities. - Encourages employers to hire workers they otherwise would not hire.
-It can reduce the risk an employer perceives or the cost they may bear from hiring a worker or increasing a worker's earnings, employment, or income.
+- joblessness, and people facing systemic discrimination. - Cost-effective strategy with bipartisan support that leads to wider benefits for workers, families, employers, and communities. - Encourages employers to hire workers they otherwise would not hire.
+It can reduce the risk an employer perceives or the cost they may bear from either hiring a worker or increasing a worker's earnings or hours.